tthn0/Spud-AI/README.md

     - Delete this todo section once all other todos have been completed.
   - Include **SSH keys** + `creds.json` in `.gitignore` and remove from commit history.
   - Reset commits + branches after merging.
+    - Reset about and tags.
+    - Add social preview.
   - Consolidate views and partials.
-  - Create models with getter.
-  - Logs page:
-    - Delete a log by clicking trash icon.
+  - Compress all images.
-    - Sorting.
+  - Robots.txt
-    - Pagination.
+  - Sitemap

 # 📸 Screenshots